 - Capacity: 102,000

 - Tenants: Ohio State Buckeyes (American football)

 Extra stadium info – Ohio Stadium

 The construction of the Ohio Stadium, which opened with an American football match, started in 1921.
 The stadium is also known as The Horseshoe.
 It became the largest sports venue by capacity in Ohio.
 On 27 July 2016, the French football side Paris Saint-Germain faced the Spanish football side Real Madrid at the Ohio Stadium.
 PSG won the game between the world famous clubs.
 86,000 spectators attended the match, which became a record attendance for a football match in Ohio.
 Nanitamo Jonathan Ikoné scored the first goal of the game.
 Thomas Meunier scored the second and third goal of the match.
 Marcelo Vieira da Silva Júnior, who won several world championship titles, scored the only goal for Real Madrid in the game.

 American football at the Ohio Stadium

-The Ohio Glory, a former American football club, played home games at the stadium in 1992.
-The American football team of the Ohio State Buckeyes, known as members of the Big Ten Conference, moved to the Ohio Stadium in 1922.
-They played numerous matches at the Ohio Stadium with attendances above 100,000.
+The Ohio Glory, a former American football club, played home games at the Ohio Stadium in 1992.
+The American football team of the Ohio State Buckeyes, who play in the Big Ten Conference, moved to the venue in 1922.
+They played numerous American football matches at the Ohio Stadium with attendances above 100,000.
 The American football team of the Ohio State Buckeyes won various division titles.

 The Columbus Crew